 If you’re an avid reader, creating a blog will give you the perfect platform to apply your passion for literature by writing book reviews, sharing novel recommendations, and most importantly, connecting with the online bookish community.

 We know you’re pretty booked, which is why we’ve broken down how to start a book blog into just 10 easy steps.
-From choosing a website template and blog name to learning which types of book blog posts to write, here’s what you need to do to be ready to publish.
+From how to make a website, choosing a website template and blog name to learning which types of book blog posts to write, here’s what you need to do to be ready to publish.

 Ready to start a book blog?
 Do it with Wix.